haskell/cabal/Cabal/doc/developing-packages.rst

 .. pkg-field:: extra-bundled-libraries: token list

-   A list of libraries that are supposed to be copied from the build directory alongside the produced haskell libraries.
+   A list of libraries that are supposed to be copied from the build directory alongside the produced Haskell libraries.
 Note that you are under the obligation to produce those lirbaries in the build directory (e.g. via a custom setup).
 Libraries listed here will be included when ``copy``-ing packages and be listed in the